ViliamV/easy-markdown-cv/README.md

 You need to have [**pandoc**](https://pandoc.org/) and [**wkhtmltopdf**](https://wkhtmltopdf.org/) installed in order to create HTML (pandoc) and PDF (wkhtmltopdf) files.

+Great benefit is that you don't need to have LaTeX installed in order to produce PDF.

 ## Start

 - create directory `src` (directory name can be changed in `build.sh`)